Real Madrid to face PSG in Champions League round of 16

 "Since then they have strengthened.
 They have signed very, very good players," said Butragueno, whose club lost out to PSG in its pursuit of France forward Kylian Mbappe.

 Barcelona and Chelsea will renew a rivalry that has included intense semifinals in 2009 and 2012.
-Each took a turn to advance at the other team's stadium and go on to win the title.with the returns on March 6-7 and March 13-14.
+Each took a turn to advance at the other team's stadium and go on to win the title.

+Tottenham's reward for taking four points from Madrid and topping its group is a pairing with Italian champion Juventus, the Champions League runner-up in two of the past three seasons.

+Shakhtar will host Roma in its adopted home city of Kharkiv.
+Its stadium in Donetsk has been ruled unsafe for games since conflict flared in 2014 between government forces and pro-Russian separatists in eastern Ukraine.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.